tlswg/tls13-spec/draft-ietf-tls-tls13.md

 compromise the master_secret without breaking the secure hash operations.

 Sessions cannot be resumed unless both the client and server agree.
-If either peer suspects that the session may have been compromised, or that certificates may have expired or been revoked, it should force a full handshake.
-An upper limit of 24 hours is suggested for session ID lifetimes, since an attacker who obtains a master_secret may be able to impersonate the compromised peer until the corresponding session ID is retired.
+If either party suspects that the session may have been compromised, or that certificates may have expired or been revoked, it should force a full handshake.
+An upper limit of 24 hours is suggested for session ID lifetimes, since an attacker who obtains a master_secret may be able to impersonate the compromised party until the corresponding session ID is retired.
 Applications that may be run in relatively insecure environments should not write session IDs to stable storage.